 - 2 cinnamon sticks

-- Peel the pineapple and juice the pulp.
+- Peel the pineapple and add the peels into a clean large glass jar.

 - Remove the foam, cover, and let ferment one more day.